-Individuals with cancer have a nine-fold higher risk of VTE compared to the general population.
-63 Large cohort studies have established that age, cancer type, metastasis, chemotherapy, surgery, radiotherapy, and patient history of VTE are the most common risk factors contributing to VTE in individuals with cancer.
+Individuals with cancer have a nine-fold higher risk of VTE compared to the general population.96 Large cohort studies have established that age, cancer type, metastasis, chemotherapy, surgery, radiotherapy, and patient history of VTE are the most common risk factors contributing to VTE in individuals with cancer.
 One systematic review and meta-analysis examined the role of inherited thrombophilias on the risk of cancer-associated thrombosis.
-Individuals with cancer and an F5 or F2 gene variant had a 2.28- and 2.14-fold increased risk of subsequent VTE, respectively, compared to individuals negative for F5 and F2 gene variants.
-64 F5 and F2 gene variants may be risk factors to consider when assessing for VTE risk and deciding whether to use primary thromboprophylaxis.
-The American Society of Hematology (ASH) 2023 guidelines for management of venous thromboembolism guideline conditionally suggest testing for hereditary thrombophilia in ambulatory patients with cancer receiving systemic therapy who have a family history of VTE and are at low or intermediate risk for VTE based on very low certainty in the evidence about effects.
-65 ASH acknowledges conditional recommendations are less likely to be applied to most patients than strong recommendations.
+Individuals with cancer and an F5 or F2 gene variant had a 2.28- and 2.14-fold increased risk of subsequent VTE, respectively, compared to individuals negative for F5 and F2 gene variants.97 F5 and F2 gene variants may be risk factors to consider when assessing for VTE risk and deciding whether to use primary thromboprophylaxis.
+The American Society of Hematology (ASH) 2023 guidelines for management of venous thromboembolism guideline conditionally suggest testing for hereditary thrombophilia in ambulatory patients with cancer receiving systemic therapy who have a family history of VTE and are at low or intermediate risk for VTE based on very low certainty in the evidence about effects.92 ASH acknowledges conditional recommendations are less likely to be applied to most patients than strong recommendations.

-The common MTHFR gene variants, 677C>T and 1298A>G, are prevalent in the general population.
-58 Since meta-analyses have disproven an association between the presence of these MTHFR variants and VTE, the American College of Medical Genetics and Genomics (ACMG) recommended "Don't order MTHFR genetic testing for the risk assessment of hereditary thrombophilia" in its contribution to the Choosing Wisely® campaign.
-This campaign highlighted common tests and treatments that patients and providers should question.
-The SARS-CoV-2 infection and COVID-19 illness is associated with arterial and venous thrombosis complications, but this does not have any known implications related to thrombophilia testing.
-66
+The common MTHFR gene variants, 677C>T and 1298A>G, are prevalent in the general population.87 Since meta-analyses have disproven an association between the presence of these MTHFR variants and VTE, the American College of Medical Genetics and Genomics (ACMG) recommends against ordering MTHRF polymorphism genotyping as a part of a routine clinical evaluation for thrombophilia or recurrent pregnancy loss.98 The SARS-CoV-2 infection and COVID-19 illness is associated with arterial and venous thrombosis complications, but this does not have any known implications related to thrombophilia testing.99